smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Godkiller** by Hannah Kaner, read 62 times
 - **The Spear Cuts Through Water** by Simon Jimenez, read 53 times
 - **The Tainted Cup** by Robert Jackson Bennett, read 43 times
-- TIE: **The Blade Itself** by Joe Abercrombie and **Fourth Wing** by Rebecca Yarros, each read 34 times
+- **The Blade Itself** by Joe Abercrombie, read 35 times
-- **Sunbringer** by Hannah Kaner, read 27 times
+- **Fourth Wing** by Rebecca Yarros, read 34 times

-**TOTAL**: 1313 books read, with 614 unique titles.
+**TOTAL**: 1313 books read, with 613 unique titles.
 1093 books were claimed to qualify for hard mode.
-462 books were used only once for this square.
+461 books were used only once for this square.
 Skipped 37 times.
 Substituted 3 times.

 #### Most Read Authors

 - Hannah Kaner, read 92 times
-- Joe Abercrombie, read 85 times
+- Joe Abercrombie, read 86 times
 - Rebecca Yarros, read 64 times
 - Simon Jimenez, read 53 times
 - Robert Jackson Bennett, read 45 times

-**TOTAL**: 1326 total authors read, with 463 unique.
+**TOTAL**: 1327 total authors read, with 463 unique.
 319 authors were used only once for this square.

 Author demographics, as described in the overall stats on authors: